-Posted on November 4, 2020 in Car Accident
+Posted on November 4, 2020 written by Jane Paulson

 Getting into a car accident can be a scary experience, and these incidents can lead to victims sustaining various injuries.
 One type of injury that it is relatively common is a concussion.
 Concussions are actually considered mild traumatic brain injuries (TBIs).
 However, even though they may be considered mild, they must be taken seriously.
 The signs and symptoms of a concussion may not be readily recognized or understood in the immediate aftermath of a car accident.
 Here, we want to discuss what you and others need to look out for in the aftermath of being involved in a car accident in order to recognize a concussion.